AntonSynytsia/earthquake-pinger/README.md

-# Earthquake Report
+# Earthquake Pinger

-A React app for pinging current-time, geo-located earthquake events over a world map.
+A React app for displaying current-time, geographically-located earthquake events over a world map.

-Earthquake events are obtained with the [USGS](https://earthquake.usgs.gov/) Earthquake API.
+Earthquake details are obtained with the [USGS](https://earthquake.usgs.gov/) Earthquake API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).